ZerothAngel/FtDScripts/control/README.md

 ## 2 Degrees of Freedom ##

   * pitchrollstab &mdash; Pitch & roll stabilization by using standard ship pitch & roll controls.
-  * yawthrottle &mdash; Uses standard ship controls (e.g. as from a vehicle controller) for yaw and throttle (forward/reverse).
-Can also use forward/reverse-oriented spinners for propulsion and side-facing spinners for yaw.

 ## 3 Degrees of Freedom ##

-  * aprthreedof &mdash; Altitude/pitch/roll control using jets and/or spinners.
-  * yllthreedof &mdash; Yaw/longitudinal/lateral control using jets and/or spinners.
   * subcontrol &mdash; Depth and pitch/roll control using hydrofoils.
   * threedofpump &mdash; Pump control for altitude/pitch/roll.